markd2/SwiftUIPlay/questions.md

       - .minimumScaleFactor - allows to be rendered at a smaller size if it doesn't fit
       - .truncationMode - beginning/middle/end
+  - frames.
+Two flavors
+    - fixed-sized frames
+      - .frame with width/height, and an alignment (by default w/h is nil and alignment is .center)
+      - the frame's layout will propose this width to its children.
+      - also returns the fixed size as its size
+      - if one dimension if fixed, uses the returned value from the children as the other dimension
+      - So Text("blah").frame(width: 100), text's layout will receive a
+        proposed size 100 points wide no matter what the parent view's width is.
+      - alignment to position child if the size is different than the frame
+    - flexible frames
+      - give a minimum, idea, and max width/height
+        - min/max clamp
+      - don't quite grok the description on page 68 "The ideal dimensions"
+    - to propose a nil dimension, use .fixedSize() modifier
+      - "it's a counter proposal"
+  - padding
+    - "one of the simplest around"
+    - full version takes EdgeInsets (padding per edge)
+    - without args, use default
+    - when layinig out, the padding modifier subsstracts the padding from the proposed size and then proposes it to the child.
+      - then adds the padding to the returned size
+    - can have negative padding
+  - overlay / background
+    - content.overlay(other)
+    - proposed size is passed to content.
+Then reported size is psased to other as proposed size.
+Overlay reports back its own size (ignoring other)
+    - background is the same, and other is drawn behind content
+    - content.overlay(other) != other.overlay(content)
+      - first case, `content` size returned.
+Latter case overlay's size is used
+  - drawing modifiers
+    - don't affect layout, just drawing.
+They identity-matrix the sizes flowing through them
+    - .offset causes to be drawn at a different position.
+Useful during animations and interactions
+      "can use offset to move a dragged item to the drag position while still maintaing its space in the list"
+  - matchedGeometryEffect
+    - give one or more views the same geometry properties as a single source
+      - target views can choose to be the same size
+      - or "align at the same position as the source"
+      - or get the same _frame_ - size and position matches the source
+      - "mostly useful for animations"
+    - also has _properties_ and _anchor_ parameters
+      - properties - can specify if the full frame or jsut the position or size
+      - with .position, anchor is used in to align the views
+    - make sure the destination view are able to be as large as the source
+      - if they need to shrink, it can "be aligned in unexpected ways"
+    - doesn't affect layout, just how it's rendered
+    - also useful in animations
+  - clipping and masking
+    - don't affect layout, but influence what's drawn
+    - .clipped - view is clipped to the bounding rectangle
+    - .clipShape - takes a shape
+    - "rounded corners with .cornerRadius are implemented by clipShape with a roundedRect"

 asdf
 ==================================================